TJ-Albertson/Cloudbox-API/README.md

 # Cloudbox API

-Queries MongoDB Atlas and holds files for Cloudbox App.
+Queries MongoDB Atlas and holds files for the Cloudbox App.
 An Auth0 JWT is required to access all routes.

 ## Routes